DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Problem Definition

 \subsection{Differences from Adversarial Inputs}

 Adversarial samples are inputs subtly modified to mislead a specific single model by incorporating nearly imperceptible changes that may lead to incorrect predictions.
-Conversely, triggering inputs are designed to expose discrepancies between two versions of a model---for example the original and its compressed counterpart---by demonstrating that they produce divergent outcomes when fed with the same input.
+Conversely, triggering inputs are designed to expose discrepancies between two versions of a model---for example, the original and its compressed counterpart---by demonstrating that they produce divergent outcomes when fed with the same input.
 This distinction is crucial for understanding how models behave after modification or for comparing the behavior of two distinct models designed for the same task.
-Tian \textit{et al.}~\cite{tian2023finding} showed that adversarial samples of the original model rarely act as triggering inputs for compressed models.
-By using FGSM and CW adversarial methods~\cite{tian2023finding} on the MNIST dataset, the authors found that only 18 out of 10,000 adversarial samples triggered the compressed models, supporting recent findings that model compression effectively defends against adversarial attacks.
-Also, several recent studies have shown that adversarial attacks are generally less effective at causing mispredictions in compressed models, as these models exhibit increased robustness against such input manipulations~\cite{8854377, Chen2021_AD}.
-We therefore exclude such kinds of inputs in our analysis.
+Tian \textit{et al.}~\cite{tian2023finding} demonstrated that, on the MNIST dataset, only 18 out of 10,000 adversarial samples generated using various adversarial attacks served as triggering inputs for differential testing.
+Similarly, prior studies \cite{8854377, Chen2021_AD} indicate that adversarial inputs can be limited in their ability to expose differences between compressed models.
+Given that adversarial inputs target single model weaknesses and are not suitable for revealing differences in models' behavior, they are excluded from our differential testing analysis.